Salt Lake City Divorce Attorney

 A party must try to mediate a case before going to trial.
-Sometimes mediation is effective, particularly if the parties are motivated not to spend a lot of money on a case.
+Sometimes, mediation is effective, particularly if the parties are motivated to not spend a lot of money on a case.

 Both parents are obligated to support their children.
 Child support is awarded by using a chart and plugging in the parties’ incomes.
-Alimony is awarded on an as needed basis and the ability of the payor to pay it.
+Alimony is awarded on an as-needed basis and the ability of the payor to pay it.
 Both parties are responsible for paying for their children’s medical expenses.

-One needs to be a little careful if the other party is contemplating filing a divorce petition first, because they could withdraw all of the money out of a joint account, and the other party will have to wait for the temporary orders hearing to try and get some of it back.
+One needs to be a little careful if the other party is contemplating filing a divorce petition first because they could withdraw all of the money out of a joint account, and the other party will have to wait for the temporary orders hearing to try and get some of it back.

 Custody evaluators can be appointed as expert witnesses to help the court to determine custody.
-Private Guardian ad Litems can also be appointed in that regard.
+Private guardian ad litems can also be appointed in that regard.

 After the parties have engaged in discovery, the case is ready to be heard by a judge.
 If the parties don’t agree with the judge’s ruling, they can appeal to the Utah Court of Appeals.